Your College Dorm and Dormmates: Fair Resource Sharing with Externalities: PEF Dorm Assignment for

-\begin{lemma} The assignment Algorithm~\ref{alg:captwo} generates is PEF. \end{lemma} \begin{Proof} Apparently, the assignment is PEF for all the agents assigned as a matched pair, each of whom shares their dorm with a friend in the assignment.
+\begin{lemma} The assignment Algorithm~\ref{alg:captwo} generates is PEF. \end{lemma} \begin{Proof} Clearly, the assignment is PEF for all the agents assigned as a matched pair, each of whom shares their dorm with a friend in the assignment.
 Observe that those who are not assigned as a pair only appear in $L$, so it suffices to show that the assignment is PEF for all the agents in $L$, who are assigned only in Step 4 of the algorithm.
-Moreover, since each agent $i \in L$ comes from a unique component in $G \setminus A$, they would only Pareto-envy agents in $A$ or agents in the same component with them.
-They way the other agents in each odd component are assigned in Step 3 ensures that these agents do not get a better dorm than $i$ does, so $i$ will not Pareto-envy them.
-Thus, in what follows we only need to argue that $i$ does not Pareto-envy any agent in $A$.
+Moreover, since each agent $i \in L$ comes from a unique component in $G \setminus A$, $i$ would only Pareto-envy agents who share dorms with agents in $A$ or agents in the same component with $i$.
+The way the agents in $i$'s odd component are assigned in Step 3 ensures that these agents do not get a better dorm than $i$ does, so $i$ will not Pareto-envy them.
+Thus, in what follows we only need to argue that either $i$ shares a dorm with her friend in $A$ or $i$ gets a dorm that is better than any dorm assigned to her friends in $A$.

-Consider an arbitrary agent $i^* \in A$, and suppose for the sake of contradiction that some agent $\ell \in L$ Pareto-envies $i^*$.
-Observe that $i^*$ is assigned a dorm in some round where the algorithm proceeds with Case 2 or 3.
+Suppose for the sake of contradiction that $i$ does not share a dorm with any of her friends and one of her friends $i^* \in A$ gets a better dorm than $i$.

-\begin{itemize} \item If it is {\bf Case 2}, then apparently, $\ell$ cannot be assigned in the same round when $i^*$ is assigned, as all those assigned in Case 2 share dorms with their friends.
-Now if $\ell$ has been assigned in some previous round, then either $\ell$ is not connected to $A$ (i.e., Case 1), or $\ell$ gets a dorm which she prefers to the dorm agent $i^*$ gets (i.e., Case 4), so $\ell$ does not Pareto-envy $i^*$.
-Thus, $\ell$ must be assigned in a subsequent round, which however means that $\ell$ is not a neighbor of $i^*$ (all the remaining neighbors of $i^*$ will be assigned in the same round with $i^*$), so she does not Pareto-envy $i^*$, either.
+If $i$ does not share a dorm with her friends, then she can only get a dorm in some round where the algorithm proceeds with Case 1 or 4.
+Further, $i^*$ can only get a dorm in Case 2 or 3.
+If $i$ is assigned at an earlier iteration than $i^*$, then: $i^*$ is not $i$'s friend if $i$ gets assigned in Case 1, and $i$ has a better dorm than $i^*$ if $i$ gets assigned in Case 4.
+Both contradict the assumption.
+If $i$ is assigned after $i^*$, then $i^*$ is not $i$'s friend if $i^*$ gets assigned in Case 2, which means $i^*$ gets a dorm in Case 3 and $i$ is the only unmatched agent.
+However, if this is the case, the least preferred dorms of $i$ would have been assigned to the matched agents, which also contradicts the assumption.

-\item If it is {\bf Case 3}, we further consider two possibilities.
-First, if $\ell$ is not the unmatched agent $i \in \cN(A')$ that is selected to assign the other agents, then the same argument above applies, and $\ell$ does not Pareto-envy $i^*$.
-On the other hand, if $\ell$ is indeed the agent selected to assign the other agents, since her least preferred dorms are assigned in that round, she will only get a better dorm in a subsequent round; consequently, she will not Pareto-envy $i^*$, either. \end{itemize} Thus, no agent $\ell \in L$ will Pareto-envy any agent $i^* \in A$.
-The assignment is PEF and this completes the proof. \end{Proof}
+Since the choice of $i$ in $L$ is arbitrary, the assignment is PEF and this completes the proof. \end{Proof}